OVI Children's Hospital Staff

 His request came in perfect time as we had recently admitted several patients who are unable to walk and need constant assistance in order to take part in all therapies and activities in our 5 story hospital.

-Kennedy is a passionate nurse with a love for pediatric medicine.
-He works hard to make sure our children stay safe and healthy through out the night time hours.
+Stephen is a passionate nurse with a love for pediatric medicine.
+He works hard to make sure our children stay safe and healthy.

-Ishmael is humble and servant-hearted.
-He is eager to meet the needs of each patient and is determined to be constantly be improving skills.
-Our facility is better because of his work ethic and commitment to our children.
+Jane is humble and servant-hearted.
+She is eager to meet the needs of each patient and is determined to be constantly be improving skills.
+Our facility is better because of her work ethic and commitment to our children.

-Victor is a Migori Native with a passion for pediatric nursing.
-He is engaged to be married and is grateful for the opportunity to find a position where he can be committed to the welfare of orphans and provide for his young family.
-He is extremely motivated, hardworking, and a the embodiment of everything we ask for in a nurse.
+Mandela is a clinical officer with a passion for pediatric medicine.
+He is grateful for the opportunity to find a position where he can be committed to the welfare of orphans.
+He is extremely motivated, hardworking, and the embodiment of everything we ask for in a healthcare provider.

 He is driven, goal-oriented, and hard working.
-Steve has high expectations for the nursing department, and because of this—our children’s needs are met above and beyond daily.
+Fred has high expectations for the nursing department, and because of this—our children’s needs are met above and beyond daily.

 Aloice is hardworking, kind, and committed to the health of our children.
 He is a natural born leader and does a fantastic job of leading our clinical team in the night-time hours.

-Sarah is a renown physician and pediatric hospitalist in our region.
-She leads ward rounds at our hospital every morning and is active in pediatric care at our neighboring Level IV hospital.
+Dr. Nyaberi is a renown physician and pediatric hospitalist in our region.
+He leads ward rounds at our hospital every morning and is active in pediatric care at our neighboring Level IV hospital.

 Clinical Officer, Pediatrician